Fish as food

 - Seafood supply increases at an average annual rate of 3.2% and global fish production has grown steadily in the last five decades.

-- In 2012, global fisheries and aquaculture production totalled 158 million tonnes.
-This is approximately 10 million tonnes more than in 2010.
+The total is almost 20 million tonnes more than in 2010.
 In the mid-1990s seafood production was around 75-85 million tonnes.

 Safeguarding seafood for future generations

-In order to safeguard food security for today’s and future generations we need to ensure our oceans remain healthy.
+In order to safeguard food supplies for today’s and future generations we need to ensure our oceans remain healthy.

 Choosing MSC certified sustainable seafood allows you to enjoy eating fish in the knowledge that you have made a positive choice to support well-managed fisheries.
 These fisheries are pioneering new ways to conserve the marine environment.